Tahir Whitehead: 2012

-On March 10, 2012, the Detroit Lions signed Whitehead to a four-year, $2.31 million contract that included a signing bonus of $212,000.
+On March 10, 2012, the Lions signed Whitehead to a four-year, $2.31 million contract that included a signing bonus of $212,000.

 Throughout training camp, Whitehead competed for the backup linebacker role against Doug Hogue.
 Head coach Jim Schwartz named Whitehead the backup outside linebacker behind Justin Durant, DeAndre Levy, and Doug Hogue to start the regular season.

 On September 16, 2012, Whitehead made his professional regular season debut and made one solo tackle and a forced fumble during a 27–19 loss at the San Francisco 49ers.
 His first career tackle and forced fumble came as he was covering a kick return and tackled Kendall Hunter.
 He caused a Hunter to fumble and the ball was recovered by Kassim Osgood in the first quarter.
 In Week 10, he made a season-high two solo tackles in a 34–24 loss at the Minnesota Vikings.
 He appeared mainly on special teams during his rookie season and finished with a total of 11 combined tackles (eight solo) and a forced fumble in 14 games and zero starts.